decko/work-somewhere-rq/README.md

 consistency nor expect some order in their requests.
 The application should have flexibility in receiving information to avoid record loss or inconsistency.

-This Python application must provide a HTTP REST API to attend the requirements.
+This application must provide a HTTP REST API to attend the requirements.